-- 1. Remove the light guide collimator assembly from the microscope adapter. - Loosen the set screws (one on each side) holding Part A and Part B together and close the aperture to its minimum position (this is done by holding the assembly with the lens pointed towards you and then rotating the collar clockwise). - 3.
-Lightly tighten the screws holding part A and part B together. - 4.
+- 1. Remove the light guide collimator assembly from the microscope adapter - Loosen the set screws (one on each side) holding Part A and Part B together and close the aperture to its minimum position (this is done by holding the assembly with the lens pointed towards you and then rotating the collar clockwise) - 3.
+Lightly tighten the screws holding part A and part B together - 4.
 Install the light guide collimator back in the microscope. - 5.
-Use the acquisition software to project one of the excitation wavelengths from the excitation light source - 6.
-Focus the light using the 10x objective.
-It should be possible visualize a small, circular area of illumination roughly centered in the microscope's field of view. - 7.
+Use the acquisition software to project one of the excitation wavelengths from the Excitation light source - 6.
+Using the 10x objective it should be possible visualize a small, circular area of illumination roughly centered in the microscope's field of view. - 7.
 Now, repeat the process after opening the aperture a small amount. - 8.
 Repeat this process until the edge of the illumination area is just within the microscope's field of view.

 This is the largest area that ever needs to be illuminated and is a reasonable starting point.
-Depending on the particular type of recording done by the system, it may be necessary to further restrict the area of illumination
+Depending on the particular type of recording done by the system, it may be possible to further restrict the area of illumination

-6. Technical Specification
+7. Technical Specification